Russell-Newton/DesignScripting/src/week6/grid-applications.rst

 the crawls create polylines, but you could do a lot more with a crawl.
 I've created a file demonstrating some things you can do once you have a simple crawl.
 You can download it here: :download:`simple-crawl.gh <../_static/grasshopper-files/simple-crawl.gh>`.

+The examples in the file are not exhaustive.
+There's plenty you can do, such as modifying grid cells the crawl touches, placing geometry at turns, and applying an attractor force to points near the crawl.

+Modifications of crawls, like those that can branch, can also be very interesting.
+We'll see branching crawls in Assignment 3.